Two-a-days (football): Criticisms

 In recent years, two-a-days have become less common due to controversy surrounding them.
 Recent years have marked an increase in player injury being brought about by heat-related causes.
 Heat stroke has become a major concern to football, and "two-a-days" are being red-flagged as a risky practice in places that experience traditionally hot weather in the summer.
 To address heat concerns, the National Collegiate Athletic Association (NCAA) in 2003 prohibited two-a-days on consecutive days and during the first five days of practice.
 The National Athletic Trainers' Association suggested similar guidelines in June.
 Subsequently, two-a-days have become uncommon at the college level of football.
 Guidelines for high school football vary by state, but are becoming uncommon, although many high schools still continue to run two-a-days, especially in the southern states.

-Players in the National Football League demanded the end of two-a-days as part of their collective bargaining in negotiations for a new contract in 2011, and this was subsequently incorporated into the contract.
+Players in the National Football League demanded the end of two-a-days as part of their collective bargaining in negotiations for a new contract in 2011, and became a part of their contract.